Consensys/doc.teku/docs/reference/cli/index.md

 from the execution layer.
 The malicious peer can't follow up the chain, and so can't propose with an incorrect deposit tree snapshot.
 :::

+When this option is not set or is disabled, the `--checkpoint-sync-url` value will be used if provided to find the deposit snapshot URL.

 ### exchange-capabilities-monitoring-enabled